MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 items, salespeople, and employees.

-Tracking Number links can be created based on the shipping method for a document, linking to tracking information on the shipper’s web site.
+Tracking Number links can be created based on the shipping method for a document, linking to tracking information on the shipper's web site.
 Currencyspecific links can be created based on the currency selected, linking to a web site with exchange rate information.
-Checkbook and credit card links can be created based on the checkbook selected, linking to the bank’s online banking web page.
+Checkbook and credit card links can be created based on the checkbook selected, linking to the bank's online banking web page.

 You can also choose to link to the same location for all values.
 For example, all checkbooks could be made to link to the same online banking web